 Sankofa

-That history has much to teach is not in question but the wisdom of this sentiment is even more pronounced in societies which have nothing more than an oral tradition to transmit their culture and values.
-Then, not only is history important, but also those who know it.
-Further, the literary and narrative memorials the elders establish must be preserved lest their discoveries be lost forever.
+That history has much to teach is not in question but the injunction to heed the lessons of the past and to revere the custodians of those lessons–the elders–is more pronounced in societies which have nothing more than an oral tradition to transmit their culture and values.

-The arrogance of succeeding generations may lead them to ignore established conventions and traditions because the events and experiences that led to their construction would have faded out of the general consciousness but this is a grave error that must be avoided.
-Sankofa embodies the spirit and attitude of reverence for the past, reverence for one’s forebears, reverence for one’s history, reverence for one’s elders.
-The mythical bird effortfully bending its neck to reach back for the abandoned but precious egg signifies the diligence and effort required to pay due reverence to the past and give it its proper place in the current scheme of events.
+Sankofa is an Adinkra symbol that embodies the spirit and attitude of reverence for the past, reverence for one’s forebears, reverence for one’s history, and reverence for one’s elders.
+The mythical bird effortfully bending its neck to reach back for the abandoned but precious egg signifies the diligence required to take due cognizance of the past to give it its proper place in the present.
 Sankofa is a gentle admonition that if even in our arrogance we overlook the gems from the past, when we come to our senses we should be humble enough to retrace our steps and make amends.
-As the popular saying goes, those who do not know history are doomed to repeat it.
-So are those who do not know or respect their roots and history bound to repeat its flaws and mistakes.

-There are two Sankofa symbols.
+There are two different symbols that both represent Sankofa.
 The more popular one is the bird with the contorted neck but the other one which looks more like the conventional symbol for the heart is also used.
-This figure is symmetrical about a vertical axis with each half spotting two spirals.
-One at the top and the other at the bottom.
+This figure is symmetrical about a vertical axis with each half spotting two spirals, one at the top and the other at the bottom.
 The spirals probably represent the idea of going around but ending up at a point–presumably the source.
-We should not forget our roots for its tendency is to feature inexorably in every aspect of our lives.

 - Tete wo bi ka, tete wo bi kyere